pjbiggs/SING_aotearoa_2019/README.md

 xlab = "position (bp)", ylab = "sequencing depth")
 ```

-from these plots, you can see that we have ~300 fold sequencing depth, this means that on average any position in our chloroplast have many reads that map to it.
+From these three plots, you can see that we have ~300 fold sequencing depth, this means that on average any position in our chloroplast have many (say around 300) individuals reads that map to the region where that position is.

 ### A simple analysis of some SNPs of interest